 Add Olive Oil (If You Need It): In the same pan, add some olive oil if there isn’t enough rendered fat.
 Heat over medium heat.

-Sauté Garlic and Onion: Toss in minced garlic and diced yellow onion.
-Cook for 5 minutes or so until translucent, adding garlic and infusing flavor.
+Sauté Garlic and Onion: Add minced garlic and diced yellow onion.
+Add garlic and cook for another 5 minutes or so or until translucent and you are ~ infusing the flavor.

 Step 3: Combine Ingredients

-Return Meat to Pan: Add the partially cooked meat into the pan with the sautéed onions and garlic, stirring to combine.
+Return Meat to Pan: Add meat that’s been browned to the pan with sautéed onions and garlic; stir to combine.

 Step 4: Season the Goulash

-Add Seasonings: Add Italian seasoning, adobo seasoning, bay leaves, seasoned salt, and black pepper.
-Mix the spices well and stir in the meat and tomato base.
+Add The Seasonings: Italian seasoning, adobo seasoning, bay leaves, seasoned salt and black pepper.
+Mix the spices and tomato well and add the meat.

 Step 5: Simmer the Mixture

-Cover and Simmer: Turn heat to medium-low, cover the pan and simmer for about 20 minutes, stirring occasionally.
-This is so the flavors can mingle and the meat can cook all the way through.
+Cover and simmer: Lower heat to medium-low, cover the pan and simmer about 20 minutes, stirring every so often.
+This is to allow the flavors to mingle and for the meat to cook through.

-Add Pasta: Add the dry elbow macaroni to the pot, using a wooden spoon to mix until everything is well distributed.
+Add Pasta: Add the dry elbow macaroni to the pot, stirring to combine, using a wooden spoon to incorporate completely.

-Cover and let simmer for another 30 minutes, stirring occasionally to prevent sticking.
+Cover, and cook another 30 or so minutes, stirring every once in a while so it doesn’t stick.
 The macaroni will, in turn, absorb all the flavors of the goulash base.

 Step 7: Finish the Dish